jesspurse/ancestormap/README.md

 I combined parts of both.
 First, I put my ancestors into myheritage.com and went back as far as I could possibly go based on verifiable records.
 Lots of census records, lots of wikipedia, trusting some other people's research.

-THen I downloaded myheritage's app Family Tree Builder and synce my account to it.
+Then I downloaded myheritage's app Family Tree Builder and synce my account to it.
 See fam_tree.png, fam_tree_export.png (choose birth and death), and fam_tree_csv.png.

 Keep Gender, First Name, Last Name, Birth Date, Birth Place, Death Date, and Death Place.